Activity 4 | Lost Bird SDPB

 1. Have students define the word "stereotype."
 2. Discuss: What is the difference between positive and negative stereotypes?
 Why are both types of stereotypes detrimental to building authentic, positive relationships?
 How can the students avoid letting stereotypes influence their attitudes and relationships?

 3. Discuss: Where do we find stereotypes depicted in our modern culture?
-(Students should address: media, holidays, sports, textbooks.)
+(Students should address: media, holidays, sports, and textbooks.)

 4. Ask students to keep a log of stereotypes they see on television for one week.
 They should include both television programs and commercials.
-The log might include the following: Program/Commercial, group stereotyped (e.g., women, men, teenagers, ethnic groups - specific, elderly people, people with disabilities), description of the negative stereotype displayed, their reaction to the stereotypical depiction.
+The log might include the following: Program/Commercial, group stereotyped (e.g., women, men, teenagers, ethnic groups - specific, elderly people, people with disabilities), description of the negative stereotype displayed, and their reaction to the stereotypical depiction.

 5. After one week, use a class period or two to have students share their logs.
 You may wish to have them prepare copies of the log for the entire class or take turns presenting their logs to the class orally.